ibm-cloud-docs/vpc/file_storage_vpc_mount_centos.md

 By configuring `no_root_squash`, root clients can retain root permissions on the remote NFS file share.

 For NFSv4.1, set the nfsv4 domain to: `slnfsv4.com`, and start `rpcidmapd` or a similar service that is used by your OS.

-For example:
+See following example.

 1. From the host, set domain setting in `/etc/idmapd.conf`.